lhr-solar/Power-Generation/README.md

 variants: **Blackbody A**, **Blackbody B**, and **Blackbody C**.

-- **Blackbody A** measures both light sensors (TSL2591) and temperature sensors (RTDs).
+- **Blackbody A** measures both light sensors (TSL2591) and temperature sensors (PT100 RTDs).
 This board is installed into the solar vehicle for data collection and informing the operation of Sunscatter.

 - **Blackbody B** manages a sole light sensor (TSL2591).
 It is primarily used for testing and normalization of solar cell/module/array results.
 It talks to